Multi-Modal Level-of-Service Indicators

 Richard Dowling, et al. (2008), Multimodal Level Of Service Analysis For Urban Streets, NCHRP Report 616, Transportation Research Board (www.trb.org); at http://trb.org/news/blurb_detail.asp?id=9470; User Guide at http://onlinepubs.trb.org/onlinepubs/nchrp/nchrp_w128.pdf.
 This describes ways to evaluate roadway design impacts on various modes (walking, cycling, driving and public transit).

-Peggy Edwards and Agis D. Tsouros (2008), A Healthy City Is An Active City: A Physical Activity Planning Guide, World Health Organization Europe (www.euro.who.int); at www.euro.who.int/InformationSources/Publications/Catalogue/20081103_1
+Peggy Edwards and Agis D. Tsouros (2008), A Healthy City is an Active City: A Physical Activity Planning Guide, World Health Organization Europe (www.euro.who.int); at www.euro.who.int/InformationSources/Publications/Catalogue/20081103_1

-FDOT (2002), Quality/Level of Service Handbook, Florida Department of Transportation (www.dot.state.fl.us); at www.dot.state.fl.us/planning/systems/sm/los/los_sw2.shtm.
+FDOT (2009), Quality/Level of Service Handbook, Florida Department of Transportation (www.dot.state.fl.us); at www.dot.state.fl.us/planning/systems/sm/los/.

 FHWA (2006), Shared-Use Path Level of Service Calculator, Turner-Fairbank Highway Research Center (www.tfhrc.gov), Federal Highway Administration, USDOT; at www.tfhrc.gov/safety/pedbike/pubs/05138.